brebouch/SecureEndpointToChronicle/README.md

    * AMQP Stream Name
 3. Start the Event Listener by running `python3 main.py serve`

+An optional parameter following the serve command to define a polling interval in seconds.
+To use it, you would want to execute the script with the following: `python3 main.py serve -–polling_interval 60`

+The AMQP session to listens for 30 seconds at a time before establishing a new connection.
+The polling interval adds the delay in-between the old session closing and new session generating.
+At startup, it would then establish the connection, listen for 30 seconds, close the connection, and then wait another 60 before opening a new one.
+If omitted, it will still listen for the 30 seconds but then immediately re-establish the AMQP connection.

 ## Testing

 1. Once the Event Listener is running, from a Secure Endpoint protected computer or the Secure Endpoint console, initiate a scan for a device